SerjiVutinss/Message-Digest-5-C/OVERVIEW.md

 Since each block must be 512 bits in length, the original message may need to be padded so that its length is congruent to 448, modulo 512, i.e the entire length of the message should be padded to 64 bits short of being a multiple of 512 bits.
 Depending on the original length of the message, this may result in the need to add a new, fully padded block to the message.

-Different approaches to apdding could be taken, e.g. the entire message could be pre-processed to determine total number of blocks and how they should be padded.
+Different approaches to padding could be taken, e.g. the entire message could be pre-processed to determine total number of blocks and how they should be padded.
 In my implementation, I have performed padding on-the-fly to reduce the space complexity of the algorithm with no real impact on the time complexity.

 (md5.c processNextMD5Block())